cbib/DIMet/README.md

 ```

 `DATANAME1` represents an experiment, you should replace it by a meaningful name.
-More than one subfolder in the `data` folder can be added.
+More than one subfolder in the `data` folder can be present.

 ### Configuration files